If a cruise ship is a floating metropolis, then the captain is its mayor.

 Evidence of CIL includes “constitutional, legislative, and executive promulgations of states, proclamations, judicial decisions, arbitral awards, writings of specialists on international law, international agreements, and resolutions and recommendations of international conferences and organizations.”
 (5).
 It follows that such evidence is sufficient to make “internationally recognized human rights” protected under universally recognized international law.
 Thus, CIL can be created by the general proliferation of the legal acknowledgment (opinion Juris) and actions of States of what exactly constitutes “internationally recognized human rights.”

 2. The next level of binding international law is that of international agreements (treaties), or Conventional International Law.
 Just as jus cogens rights and rules of law, as well as CIL, are primary and universally binding legal precepts, so do international treaties form binding international law for the Party Members that have ratified that treaty.
-The same way that some States’ domestic constitutional law declares the basic human rights of each State’s citizens, so do international treaties create binding law regarding the rights delineated therein, according to the customary international jus gentium principle of pasta stunt servanda (agreements are to be respected).
+The same way that some States’ domestic constitutional law declares the basic human rights of each State’s citizens, so do international treaties create binding law regarding the rights delineated therein, according to the customary international jus gentium principle of pacta sunt servanda (agreements are to be respected).
 Treaties are, in turn, internalized by the domestic legal system as a matter of law.
-Thus, for example, the U.N Charter’s provision against the use of force is binding international law on all States, and it, in turn, is binding law in the United States, for example, and on its citizens.
+Thus, for example, the U.N.
+Charter’s provision against the use of force is binding international law on all States, and it, in turn, is binding law in the United States, for example, and on its citizens.
 (6) Treaties are analogous to “contracts” in the domestic legal system.